office-for-students/alpha-scripts/mongo/get-list-of-institutions/README.md

 get-list-of-institutions
 ==================
-A script to run through course resources and generate a yml file containing a list of institution names.
+A script to run through course resources and generate a json file containing a list of institution names.

 ### Installation